DanOlinski/Scribble/README.md

 ## Starting up the app

+#### In this repository there are 2 different versions of the same app.
+- In the folder WORDPRESS_SITE_PHP, there is an app that runs mainly on php, it's not very interactive and has to reload at every change since php is a language that doesn't interact with the DOM.
+The reason why I kept this app is as a reference on interacting with database requests using php code and phpMyAdmin database interface.
+- In the folder WORDPRESS_SITE_JS, the app completes database requests and appends data to the DOM without having to refresh the page, using ajax and jquery.
+To run this app check the README file in the folder WORDPRESS_SITE_JS/dataBase

 #### Before you clone the repo and run it, there is a file located at `WORDPRESS_SITE/javascript/clearNewNoteDiv.js` in that file there is a url, with a default value of `http://localhost:8000`, that url needs to be changed to the value equal to the homepage url where you wish to serve the website.

 #### Go into your WSL shell terminal (if you are wising WSL), navigate into the folder where the wordpress site is located, run the command `docker-compose up -d` (this will create the images (wp and mysql) and start up a server in a docker container). visit `http://localhost:8000/` to view the website.